-The Old Equation
+The Old Heart Rate Equation

 Anytime a treadmill asks you your age, this is the equation it's likely using.

-Basically this how the equation works.
+Basically, here's how the equation works.

-Suppose you are a 40 year old person (it doesn't matter if you are a man or woman) and you want to exercise on the treadmill at 60-80% of your maximum heart rate ability.
+Suppose you are a 40-year-old person (it doesn't matter if you are a man or woman), and you want to exercise on the treadmill at 60-80% of your maximum heart rate ability.

-According to this equation, 220 – 40 = 180 heart beats per minute (bpm).
+According to this equation, 220 – 40 = 180 heartbeats per minute (bpm).

 In theory, this means that a 40 year old heart will beat a maximum of 180 times in a minute, if the person exercises exercise as hard as they can.
 This is called the maximum heart rate or Heart Rate Max (Max HR).